Kerry Bascom

 Kerry Bascom (born March 3, 1969) is a retired American women's basketball player.
 She played forward and center for the Connecticut Huskies (UConn) from 1987 to 1991, scoring 2,177 points, a school record until broken in 1998 by Nykesha Sales.
 She helped lead the Connecticut team to its first ever Big East Conference regular season championship (1989), first Big East Tournament championship (1989), first NCAA tournament appearance (1989), first NCAA Tournament win (1990), and the first ever NCAA Final Four appearance (1991).
 Bascom is the first UConn player to be named to a national All America team.
 She went on to play for the gold medal-winning World University Games team in 1991.

 High school

 Kerry Bascom attended Epping High School in Epping, New Hampshire, where her graduating class included only 44 students.
 Schools in New Hampshire in the small school division are allowed to add middle school students to their rosters thus Kerry was able to join the junior varsity team as an eighth grader.
 She scored 25 points in her first game and averaged 30 points a game on the junior varsity team, so she was added to the varsity team (after an exemption was granted).
 She scored 12 points in four minutes in her first game.

 During her sophomore year her team won the Class S (small) basketball championship, and during her junior and senior year her team was runner up in the Class M (medium) championship.
-Kerry finished high school as Epping’s all-time leading scorer.
+Kerry finished high school as Epping's all-time leading scorer with 2,408 points. (ref: Epping High School Sports Annual Record Book).
+In 1987 Kerry was selected as a Parade High School All-American.